curl/everything-curl/cmdline/urls/host.md

 # Host

-The hostname part of the URL is, of course, simply a name that can be resolved to an numerical IP address, or the numerical address itself.
+The hostname part of the URL is, of course, simply a name that can be resolved to a numerical IP address, or the numerical address itself.

     curl http://example.com